 A Real-Life Andy

 In the classic Pixar masterpiece Toy Story, young Andy grew up – like many of us – wanting to be a cowboy.
 Along with his sheriff friend Woody, Andy spent his early childhood donning his cowboy hat and taking on the outlaws trying to wreak havoc on the wide-open plains of his bedroom floor.
-That is, until Andy receives a special new toy for his birthday: the one and only Space Ranger Buzz Lightyear.
+Until Andy receives a special new toy for his birthday: the one and only Space Ranger Buzz Lightyear.
 And in an instant, Andy goes from dreaming about being a man of the law, to being a man of the stars.

 Though I predated Andy by a few years, watching Apollo 11’s mission to the moon had the exact same effect on young me.
-Like most boys my age, I grew up a Davy Crockett fan, with days spent roaming the local “unchartered territories” in search of adventure.
+Like most boys my age, I grew up a Davy Crockett fan, with days spent roaming the local “uncharted territories” in search of adventure.
 But once I saw the magic of man on the moon, I immediately traded in my coonskin hat for space goggles made out of empty pudding cups.

 I’ve shared my thoughts before on why Toy Story, as well as all the other Pixar greats, resonate so strongly with audiences.
 In my case (and likely the case of millions around the globe), Andy’s transformation in the movie from cowboy to astronaut mirrored my own, and this allowed me to connect with his character on a much more personal level.

-In fact, my connection to both Andy and his love of space was so strong, that years later it would serve as the inspiration for what would become the most “out of this world” idea I ever had…
+In fact, my connection to both Andy and his love of space was so strong that years later it would serve as the inspiration for what would become the most “out of this world” idea I ever had.

 Making Buzz’s (and Duncan’s) Dream Come True

 Last month, I told the story of when my team and I sent Buzz Lightyear into space.
-Of all the wild ideas I had, while serving as the Head of Innovation and Creativity at Disney, this one takes the cake.
+Of all the wild ideas I had while serving as the Head of Innovation and Creativity at Disney, this one takes the cake.
 But it worked, and we ended up helping Buzz finally achieve his dream, sending him into space to spend an entire year on the International Space Station.

-Now, what I didn’t share in that first story was that my time at Disney allows someone else’s dreams to come true…my own.
+What I didn’t share in that first story was that my time at Disney allows someone else’s dreams to come true…my own.

 Upon Buzz Lightyear’s triumphant return home from space, we did what Americans had done years before for the Apollo 11 crew: we threw him a parade!
-Modelled after the “Canyon of Heroes” parade that took place in New York City upon the Apollo 11’s return home, we strapped Buzz to his remote control car pal RC, and took a ride down Main Street in Walt Disney World so that he could wave to thousands of adoring fans.
+Modelled after the “Canyon of Heroes” parade that took place in New York City upon the Apollo 11’s return home, we strapped Buzz to his remote-control car pal RC, and took a ride down Main Street in Walt Disney World so that he could wave to thousands of adoring fans.